 Vinyl plank flooring has been around since the 1970s, according to BuildDirect, but when you add the word "luxury," you're talking about a more recent product that is qualitatively different from earlier versions and continues to evolve.

-Related to luxury vinyl tile, which comes in square planks with a design that mimics natural stone, luxury vinyl plank flooring comes in rectangular planks that are about the same size as laminate flooring planks.
+Related to luxury vinyl tile, which comes in square pieces with a design that mimics natural stone, luxury vinyl plank flooring comes in rectangular planks that are about the same size as laminate flooring planks.
 The planks almost always display a wood grain pattern, although stone-pattern planks are available, and one of the ways modern products differ from earlier ones is in the quality of the patterns, which are far more realistic than the ones on earlier planks.

 That isn't the only difference.
-Whereas early planks were designed to be glued to the subfloor, luxury vinyl planks lock or glue to each other — not to the subfloor — to create a floating floor.
+Whereas early planks were designed to be glued or otherwise stuck to the subfloor, luxury vinyl planks lock or glue to each other — not to the subfloor — to create a floating floor.
 That's one reason luxury vinyl plank is one of the most versatile flooring options: A floating floor works in situations in which a glue-down floor would be impractical.

 Earlier vinyl planks consisted of little more than a sheet of vinyl and a backing, but luxury vinyl planks have a core.
 Usually made of a wood plastic composite, the core provides rigidity without making the planks fragile and subject to cracking, it contributes cushioning to make the floor more comfortable and it makes the planks not just water resistant but waterproof.
 You can install luxury plank flooring below grade, over poorly ventilated crawl spaces and in many other places where you wouldn't think of installing real wood.